Average Salary in Pakistan and Outsourcing Trends

 Cost of Living in Pakistan

 The cost of living in Pakistan depends on the city one lives in and on one’s lifestyle.
-In the main, it is less than in many Western states.
-Basic expenses like food, transportation and accommodation are affordable as compared to the cost of living in the developed countries.
+It is less compared to many Western states.
+Basic expenses like food, transportation, and accommodation are affordable as compared to the cost of living in developed countries.

 1. Basic Transportation Costs